GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
+> ### The separation of architectural effort from implementation is a very powerful way of getting conceptual integrity on very large projects.
 >
-> ~ *Simon Peyton Jones*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts